2009 Ride: No. 47 JTG Daugherty Racing Toyota

 2009 Owners: Tad Geschickter, Brad Daugherty

 2009 Crew Chief: Frank Kerr

 Stats: 36 starts, 0 wins, 4 top fives, 7 top 10s, 0 poles, 18th in points

 Average Finish: 19.6.

 Summary: In his first full season on the Sprint Cup tour, Ambrose acquitted himself well after moving up from the Nationwide Series.
 Aligned with a new, mid-level team aligned with a good deal of Toyota support, his contributions behind the wheel helped JTG partner Michael Waltrip Racing improve dramatically to the outskirts of Chase contention.
 Note that while Ambrose has been in NASCAR in various capacities for several seasons, oval racing is still relatively new to him, and while he’s always strong on road courses, where his background lies, there are only two road races per season in Cup.
-But the driver added other disciplines to his growing resume in 2009, scoring two top 6 runs in four restrictor plate races while putting up a respectable average finish of 14.5 during the biannual short track swing through Bristol, Martinsville, and Richmond.
+But the driver added other disciplines to his growing resume in 2009, scoring two top-six runs in four restrictor-plate races while putting up a respectable average finish of 14.5 during the biannual short-track swing through Bristol, Martinsville and Richmond.

 The bottom line here is that this relatively new team and driver had some things to learn, and there was plenty of evidence they were doing just that.
 So while there were a few more poor runs than they probably wanted, there were also some very nice races and solid finishes where they really flashed some potential.

-2010 Outlook: Marcos Ambrose will return in 2010 with the same team, crew chief, and sponsor.
+2010 Outlook: Ambrose will return in 2010 with the same team, crew chief and sponsor.
 He definitely felt the No. 47 car had forward momentum in 2009 and after making some solid progress, hopes better consistency and stability will allow him to pick up right where they left off.